Subsidized Stafford Loan

 *Graduate and professional students are no longer eligible for subsidized Federal Stafford loans as of July 1, 2012.
 Previously they were eligible for up to $8,500 a year and $65,500 cumulative (including undergraduate subsidized Federal Stafford Loans).

 Eligibility for subsidized Federal Stafford loans is based on the criteria specified in the Higher Education Act of 1965.
 These include general eligibility criteria for federal student aid and loan-specific eligibility criteria.

 To be eligible for any federal student aid program, the student must be:

 - Have received a high school diploma or the equivalent (e.g., GED)

 To be eligible for any federal student loan program, the student must be:

 - Enrolled at least half-time in an accredited academic program

-To receive subsidized student loans, students must:
+To receive subsidized Federal Stafford loans, the student must: